The girl who inspired the Amber Alert: Remembering Amber Hagerman, 26 years later - NewsBreak

 In the months following Amber’s 1996 murder, Dallas-area broadcasters worked with local police to establish the now widely known Amber Alert system.
 It took almost a decade to get every state to adopt the alert system that has helped 1,085 children be recovered nationwide.

 “It’s another legacy for my daughter, that she didn’t die in vain, that she is still taking care of our little children as she did when she was here,” said Amber’s mother, Donna Williams.
-“So, I’m very proud of my daughter for all she has done for our children here.”
+“So, I’m very proud of my daughter for all she has done for our children here.”‘Devastated’: Officer relieved of his duties due to capital murder investigation, chief says

 One glaring issue at the center of the system is that each state sets its own criteria for activating an Amber Alert.
 Some states require proof of abduction while others don’t.
 The Department of Justice has also warned against the overuse of Amber Alerts, so as not to desensitize the people who are receiving them.